- Modifications of Terms.

 CMU shall have the right to modify these Competition Rules at any time, which modification shall be effective immediately upon posting.
 Accordingly, we suggest that you check review our Competition Rules when you use the Services to stay informed.
 If you disagree with the changes to these Competition Rules, you should discontinue your participation in the Competition.
 To make your periodic review more convenient, we will post a date at the top of this page.

-The 2021 picoMini competition is a computer security game.
-The game consists of a series of challenges where participants must reverse engineer, break, hack, decrypt, or do whatever it takes to solve the challenge.
+picoCTF is a computer security game targeted at middle and high school students.
+The game consists of a series of challenges centered around a unique storyline where participants must reverse engineer, break, hack, decrypt, or do whatever it takes to solve the challenge.
 The challenges are all set up with the intent of being hacked, making it an excellent, legal way to get hands-on experience.

 Who is eligible to participate in the Competition?

 Each individual who participates in the Competition (“Participant”) must:

 - be at least 13 years old;